JaehoonSong12/ydjs-projects/README.md

 # License
-This project is licensed under the [License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under CS4455, Georgia Institute of Technology - see the [LICENSE.md](LICENSE.md) file for details.